-Here is a fall themed book and whole group gross motor activity to practice common preschool concepts such as counting, color, and size.
+Here is a fall themed pumpkin read aloud activity and whole group gross motor activity to practice common preschool concepts such as counting, color, and size.

 In this activity, children will listen to a read aloud.
 To extend the story, the children will do an activity that will develop gross motor skills and display an understanding of basic preschool concepts.

 - actively looking at the book while the reader is reading

 - retelling the major events in the story